hensg/fedimint-nixos/README.md

 This section provides a summary of how to install NixOS with Fedimint and Bitcoin on a Hetzner VPS.

 ### Formatting the Machine
+It uses the ssh-key from `hosts/_users/default.nix` as ssh password is disable.

 ```shell
 just format user@ip hetzner